alexbalmus/euw/README.md

 entity-wrapper correspondence for the lifetime of the use case execution, regardless of the different roles that might be enabled for that wrapper in different installments of the same use case execution

+Mental model for the multi-role wrapper:
-Mental model: I like to think of the wrapper as some sort of vehicle, or another type of machine that encloses its subject; for example, on a construction site the workers will perform their roles with the help of specialized vehicles that *wrap* them;
+I like to think of the wrapper as some sort of vehicle, or another type of machine that encloses its subject;
-So, while true DCI allows to actually become a cyborg, this approach is more modest in its goals, but could still be useful enough.
+for example, on a construction site the workers will perform their activities with the help of vehicles that *wrap* them;
+the same vehicle may be capable of performing multiple operations, but at a given time it will only be used for one of them;
+the idea is the worker does not need to change vehicles to perform different operations.

 Implementation: